Wallpaper Removal Cost

 • Method of removal: Steaming is often more expensive than soaking and scraping, while dry scraping is often the cheapest method of removal.
 The type of wall paper you have may dictate which method is used to remove it.

-• Mould treatments: If any of the walls in your house suffer from mould or damp, then you'll need to have them treated before you can redecorate
+• Mould treatments: If any of the walls in your house suffer from mould or damp, then you'll usually need to have them treated before you can redecorate

 • Location: Regional differences in labour costs can affect pricing.